 KitchenAid vs. Bosch Dishwashers: What Not to Buy

 You can spend over $2,000 on a Bosch Benchmark dishwasher.
-It's 38 dB, yet it doesn't have its best drying features.
+It's 38 dB, and has Bosch's CrystalDry drying system.

 KitchenAid has their 704 and 804 series.

 When available, you will be spending $300-$700 more for a knife caddy, a light inside your dishwasher, and glide-out racks.

 Although the glide-out racks have value, the other features don't justify the price, especially when overloaded.

 KitchenAid has a problem if you're adding a custom cabinet panel as you will see further down.